List all the Oracle Users Account Information for the Oracle Database using view dba_users

 Formatting Output:

-* `set pages 999 lines 100`: Adjusts the output display to accommodate a large number of results (up to 999 pages with 100 lines per page).
+: Adjusts the output display to accommodate a large number of results (up to 999 pages with 100 lines per page).col username format a20

 Querying Data:

-* `select username, account_status status, created, default_tablespace tablespace, temporary_tablespace temp_ts from dba_users`: Retrieves specific columns of information about users from the `dba_users` data dictionary view.
+select username, account_status status, created, default_tablespace tablespace, temporary_tablespace temp_ts from dba_users

 Key Points: